 So, a 2% decrease in delivery quality per 1000 transactions would mean 20€ in missed fees, 25€ in work hours (estimating 5 minutes per query due to an undelivered SMS) and re-sending the messages.
 The total is 46€, or the equivalent of 4600 SMS messages.

-The indirect costs for missed reminders and notifications vary by use case.
+The indirect costs for missed reminders and notifications vary from case to case.
 From severe, such as utility or emergency messages, to milder use cases, such as reminders for appointments or package deliveries.

 Regarding missed appointments, consider missed revenue (let’s use a dentist appointment in Estonia, costing 100€) the dentist’s unutilized labour (1 hour here is about 50€).
 Plus, the cost of re-sending the message, plus reduced customer satisfaction resulting in fewer patients.